Cheeskek/sortme_cli/README.md

 Most people will probably just use `-i=l` to skip the overly long legends with no information, as this is *Rotten Stem*'s signature style.
 Makes me eepy (*snore mimimimimi*).

-By default shown the whole task.
+By default shows the whole task.

 ### Display sample: